When the State of New York legalized cannabis in 2021, William and Emmet Purcell seized the opportunity to plant roots in the burgeoning industry.

 Government at all levels is supposed to treat every citizen equally, regardless of race and sex.
 New York’s cannabis licensing scheme does the exact opposite.
 It classifies and prioritizes businesses based on the owners’ race and sex when all that should matter is if a company meets objective legal requirements.

 As a result, the State of New York is boxing out opportunity based on immutable characteristics that have nothing to do with an individual’s ability to run a competent and safe business.
+The Constitution’s equal protection guarantee protects the right to earn a living free from unjust race or gender preferences in government licensing.

-Represented by Pacific Legal Foundation at no charge, William and Emmet are challenging New York’s illegal discrimination in the licensure of cannabis businesses in federal court.
+So the Purcell brothers fought back.
+Represented by Pacific Legal Foundation at no charge, William and Emmet challenged New York’s illegal discrimination in the licensure of cannabis businesses in federal court.
+After their lawsuit was filed, the brothers were granted their license, and the case was dismissed.